 Thoughtful Keyword Usage

-When deciding which words you want to include into your headlines, you’ll want to be sure to use your target keywords.
+You’ll want to use your target keywords when deciding which words to include in every Google Ads headline.
 If you have used Google search ads before, you should use the same keywords that were successful for your responsive search ads.
-Make sure, though, that you aren’t putting the same keywords in all your headlines.
+Make sure you aren’t putting the same keywords in all your headlines.
 Doing so could lead to repetitive and uninteresting ads.

 Explore Headline Variety

-The great benefit of Google Responsive Ads is that you get to use Google to test all kinds of ad messages.
-In order to get the most for your efforts, you should make sure to use an assortment of different words and phrases.
-While some of your headlines should focus on target keywords and traditional messaging, you should also try headlines that are completely different.
+The great benefit of Google responsive ads is that you get to use Google to test all kinds of ad messages.
+Therefore, you should use different words and phrases to get the most for your efforts.
+While some of your headlines should focus on target keywords and traditional messaging, you should also try completely different headlines.

 Google algorithms do not respond well to redundancy, so the more variety you can include in your headlines, the better.
-You’ll also want to experiment with action phrases—”Buy now,” “Call today,” and similar phrases—to capture your prospect’s attention.
+To capture your prospect’s attention, you’ll also want to experiment with action phrases—”Buy now,” “Call today,” and similar expressions.

 Pin Whatever’s Important

-If there are headlines that you want to be certain end up in your ads regardless of what the algorithm may do, you can “pin” specific headlines so that they remain in every Google Responsive Ad.
-This can be useful for important keywords, “Insurance quotes,” or other propositions you want to be sure to highlight, like “Free consultation.”
+If there are headlines that you want to be certain end up in your ads, regardless of what the algorithm may do, you can “pin” specific headlines so that they remain in RSA Google ads.
+That can be useful for important keywords, “Insurance quotes,” or other propositions you want to be sure to highlight, like “Free consultation.”

 Responsive Ad Takeaways